rwth-i6/returnn/docs/configuration_reference/behavior_version.rst

 Behavior version 14 (2022-10-17)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dimensions tags were previously assumed to be the same with different size place_holders when processing matrixes.
-From now on, The dimension tags are now not allowed to be different and it will raise an exception.
+Dimension tags with different dynamic size tensors
+can not be merged anymore via `declare_same_as`.
+This can happen when the user did not set the dim tags
+correctly in `extern_data`.
+Otherwise it is likely a bug.

 See issue `#1141 <https://github.com/rwth-i6/returnn/issues/1141>`__.